SinaMirrazavi/SESODS_lib/README.md

 - Signal processing and calculating velocity and acceleration from positions are also included.

 # How to run
-- If you want to use non-convex solver, you need to run [Main_File.m](https://github.com/sinamr66/SESODS_lib/blob/master/Non_convex/Main_File.m)
+- If you want to use fmincon solver, you need to run [Main_File.m](https://github.com/sinamr66/SESODS_lib/blob/master/Non_convex/Main_File.m)
+  - This package constructs a seond order stable DS.
+  - It depends on your data-set, sometimes it works better than Yalmip.
-- If you want to use convex solver, you need to run [Stable_systems_analysis.m](https://github.com/sinamr66/SESODS_lib/blob/master/Convex/Stable_systems_analysis.m)
+- If you want to use Yalmip interface, you need to run [Stable_systems_analysis.m](https://github.com/sinamr66/SESODS_lib/blob/master/Convex/Stable_systems_analysis.m)
+  - This package constructs a first order stable DS.
+  - The problem can be formulated as a convex or non-convex optimization.
+You can check the options in the code.
+- If you want to use Yalmip interface, you need to run [Stable_systems_analysis_Second_order.m](https://github.com/sinamr66/SESODS_lib/blob/master/Convex/Stable_systems_analysis_Second_order.m)
+  - This package construct a second order stable DS.
+  - The problem is formulated as a non-convex problem.
+It is easy to formulate it as a convex problem but I have not done it.

 This work has been done in collaboration with Alireza Karimi.
 For more information contact Sina Mirrazavi.